Meet Beatrice Nyiramutuzo from Congo

 Looking toward the future

-When asked about her plans for the future, Beatrice says her goals include getting her GED and improving her English.
-When her husband comes, she wants to buy a big house and start a larger childcare business.
-We’re so glad you’re in Boise, Beatrice.
-Your story, strength, and kind spirit inspire us.
+When asked about her plans for the future, Beatrice noted her goals include getting her GED and improving her English.
+Now that her husband is with the family in Boise, she wants to buy a big house and start a larger childcare business.